cscart/docs/developer_guide/api/entities/usergroups.rst

 Filtering
 =========

-You can filter user groups by their type or status.
+Use the following parameters to find user groups with specific properties.

 .. list-table::
     :header-rows: 1